bardusco/opencode-conductor-bridge/README.md

 The `/conductor.styleguide` command is an **additional feature** exclusive to this bridge.

-In the original Conductor, styleguides exist only as reference files that the agent reads implicitly during code generation.
+In the original Gemini Conductor, styleguides exist only as reference files that the agent reads implicitly during code generation.
 The bridge **preserves this behavior** and **adds** an interactive command that allows you to:

 - **Consult** any styleguide on demand: `/conductor.styleguide python`
 - **Apply** rules to a specific file or review code against the guidelines